aarjun2/JSON_string_parser/README.md

 #### Do i have to type the full name of a key?

 No, all related keys can be displayed by just typing a character that is in the key.

+#### Why do you have multiple test strings, and how to input?

+As per the requirements, the user wanted to manually input their strings, i have included other test strings to show the test cases that were tested, to change and test your string, change the variable titled test string